sankarsh-ml/NOVAC/README.md

 ## Disclaimer

-NOVAC provides automated document risk analysis using visual, textual, and forensic signals.
+NOVAC FAKE DOCUMENT AI provides automated document risk analysis using visual, textual, and forensic signals.
 The output is an investigation aid and should not be treated as legal proof of fraud.
 Manual verification is recommended before making acceptance, rejection, or escalation decisions.